 GTIP's Journey Toward Racial Equity

 Ijeoma Oluo implores, “White People: I Don’t Want You To Understand Me Better, I Want You to Understand Yourselves” (https://bit.ly/2Uoiboj).
-We here at GTIP assimilated that message and began our own journey toward racial equity in February 2017.
+We at GTIP assimilated that message and began our own journey toward racial equity in February 2017.
 We took a long, hard, and often painful look at ourselves.
-One of the many things we are learning, if we really want to diversify our training program, we must diversify our board, our faculty, and our community.
+Of the many things we are learning, one is that if we really want to diversify our training program, we must diversify our board, our faculty, and our community.